 Network Neuroscience and the MIT Press are participating in a pilot of STM's Working Group on Peer Review Taxonomy.

 Background statement: "STM, the International Association of Scientific, Technical and Medical Publishers, has recognised a need to identify and standardise definitions and terminology in peer review practices in order to help align nomenclature as more publishers use open peer review models.
 A peer review taxonomy that is used across publishers will help make the peer review process for articles and journals more transparent, and will enable the community to better assess and compare peer review practices between different journals."

 - Review information published: None

 Network Neuroscience is an open access, online-only journal.
-This gold OA journal charges an APC (Article Processing Charge) of $1,750 per article which will be billed upon acceptance of the manuscript.
+This gold OA journal charges an APC (Article Processing Charge) of $2,250 per article which will be billed upon acceptance of the manuscript.
 Commissioned Review and Perspective articles may be exempt from the APC, subject to prior arrangement with the Editor.
 Authors who are unable to pay may apply for a fee waiver; waivers will be granted on a case-by-case basis.
-Please note that as of January 1, 2022 the APC for Network Neuroscience will be increasing to $2,250.
-All manuscripts submitted after that date will be subjected to the new fee.

 Indexing and Archiving

 Network Neuroscience will submit article metadata to the following discovery services: CNKI Scholar, EBSCO Discovery, Ex Libris Primo, IBZ, Naver Academic, OCLC Discovery, ProQuest Summon.
 In addition, articles will be visible immediately on google scholar.
 Network Neuroscience is currently indexed in Web of Science, MEDLINE, PubMed and Scopus.
 A full list is available here.